Your Computer Was Restarted Because of a Problem on Mac

 If your Mac running with a mistake message, you can tap the Ignore button to close the blunder and play out a macOS update:

-Solution 3: Try Restarting your Mac in Safe Mode
+Solution 3: Try Restart your Mac in Safe Mode

 Safe Mode might be the solution to the software that loads when your system starts up.
 You can attempt to open it in the following way: